Lead schools, 15 homes evacuated after gas line break

 Allen explained that MDU had been called to the scene, and they were working to fix the break.

-Lead-Deadwood Elementary School followed the call up with a notice that school in Deadwood would continue as normal, but busses would not run to the Lead-Deadwood Boys and Girls Club, or to the middle and high school.
+Lead-Deadwood Elementary School followed the call up with a notice that school in Deadwood would continue as normal, but buses would not run to the Lead-Deadwood Boys and Girls Club, or to the middle and high school.
+Instead, buses started at the middle and high school, picking students up there before traveling to the elementary school — which is the opposite of the normal route.

-The Lead-Deadwood Boys and Girls Club had a sign on the door announcing its closure as a result of the break.

 This is the second broken gas line in less than a week in Lead.
-Last Saturday morning, residents near the Sanford Underground Research Facility were evacuated from their homes after crews working on construction at the Sanford Lab hit a gas line.
+Last Saturday morning, residents who live near the Sanford Underground Research Facility were evacuated from their homes after crews working on construction near the Ross Shaft hit a gas line.

 To read all of today's stories, Click here or call 642-2761 to subscribe to our e-edition or home delivery.